adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild1/grandchild1.md

     ![](../../../assets/images/Picture52.png)

 4. Name your project, and add other information.
 Select the target language of the project.
+Also, here you can change the name of your the project.
 Then, click *Next*.

     ![](../../../assets/images/Picture53.png)